Oi Gente!!

 Portuguese Green Soup, or as we call it in Portuguese, Caldo Verde, is a smoky and hearty soup traditionally made with smoked sausage, potatoes and collard greens.

 Needless to say, this soup has a very special place in my heart!
-I love having it with tons of Portuguese olive oil on top and fresh crusty bread – it’s like comfort food to me.
+I love enjoying it with tons of Portuguese olive oil on top and fresh crusty bread — it’s comfort food to me.

 I hope you love it as much as I do!